MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/webviews.md

 ---
 layout: entry
-title:  "Web view"
+title:  "Web View"
 categories: patterns

 keyboard:
-  tab, arrow keys or Ctl+tab: |
+  tab, arrow keys or Ctrl+tab: |
     Moves to all interactive elements in navigation bar and web view
   spacebar: |
     Activates on iOS and Android